elixir-nx/nx/exla/README.md

 ## Installation

-In order to use `Nx`, you will need Elixir installed.
+In order to use `EXLA`, you will need Elixir installed.
 Then create an Elixir project via the `mix` build tool:

 ```
 $ mix new my_app